samar-216/FUTURE_DS_02/README.md

 # 📊 Social Media Campaign Performance Tracker

-This repository contains my second task as part of the **Future Interns Program**.

 ## 🔍 Task Overview
 Analyze ad campaign data from **Facebook and Instagram** to evaluate:
 - 📈 Campaign Performance